World Plants Logo

 Landscape

 In parts of Europe, it is planted along the axis and borders of public plazas, to provide shade and cool the air.
-However it is quite suited to North American landscapes as a ‘center piece’ or focal point within a landscape venue especially when the tree has grown significantly enough to make an impact.
+However it is quite suited to North American landscapes as a ‘centre piece’ or focal point within a landscape venue especially when the tree has grown significantly enough to make an impact.

 Cultivation